MUSIC INDUSTRY – THE PAST

 This first section, which brings us back during years 1800, is maybe the most important of all.
 The major idea brought by it resolves a continuous confusion that makes the 2016 universe impossible to understand: the fundamental difference between the Music industry and the Recordings industry.

 Since it’s all we ever knew during our lifetime, we tend consider as a given that the industry of recordings is equal to the industry of music, which is deeply wrong.

 Three very distinct parts define the music industry, the recording being only one of them:

 - the composition, created by the author and / or the composer and owned by the latter.

 - the media, produced by the major, sold by retailers, owned by consumers

-One composition will usually be generate various recordings (demos, final version, remixes, covers, lives etc.) while one recording is usually released on several medias (single / album, K7 / CD / Vinyl / MP3 etc.).
+One composition will usually generate various recordings (demos, final version, remixes, covers, lives etc.) while one recording is usually released on several media (single / album, K7 / CD / Vinyl / MP3 etc.).

 Labels do not only get money from the media sale, they also own property rights on both the composition and the recording.
-Consequently, they are paid as soon as one of the entities – the composition (author rights) or the recording (airplay revenue) – are used by an outside person or company.
+Consequently, they are paid as soon as an external person or company uses one of its entities – the composition (author rights) or the recording (airplay revenue).

 Today, we often debate if a viral video – remember Harlem Shake? – which airs an audio song should count among streaming points of the song only because the artist doesn’t appear on the visual side.
 Initially, the artist wasn’t even featured in the audio, since there was no audio media.
-Early Top Singles rankings were charts showings the most successful songs, independently from who was the singer, more often than not it was a merge of sales from all artists singing the said song.
+Early Top Singles rankings were charts showing the most successful songs, independently from who was the singer.
+More often than not sales from all artists singing the said song were merged together.